 Therefore, if the Act.code or Observation.value specifies the method to a sufficient level of detail, there is no requirement to include a separate methodCode attribute.
 When using SNOMED CT post-coordination to refine the method, the Act.code or Observation.value specifies the method to the same level of detail as can be achieved using the methodCode.

 The notes on methodCode use "open" and "laparoscopic" procedures as examples of differences in method.
-SNOMED CT makes this same differentiation using another defining attribute [ 260507000 | access ].
+SNOMED CT makes this same differentiation using another defining attribute [ 260507000 | access |].
 This highlights the potential for confusion from using both SNOMED and HL7 representations of method.

-2.2.8 Act.priorityCode
+Act.priorityCode